This page was most recently updated on May 8th, 2025

 SECTION 9.03 Term of Imperial Monarchs.

-1. The Emperor, Empress and/or Emperex may serve a two-(2) year term of office.
-They shall reign for one (1) year beginning at the conclusion of the crowning ceremony and ending at the crowning ceremony of the ensuing year.
-The Monarchs so selected shall be accorded the honor and respect due their high office.
-No person elected to either position who does not fulfill their required first year’s term of office shall be allowed to retain the title, to which they were elected.
+1. The Emperor, Empress, and/or Emprex may serve a two-(2) year term of office.
+They shall reign for one (1) year, beginning after the crowning ceremony and ending at the crowning ceremony of the ensuing year.
+The selected Monarchs shall be accorded honor and respect due to their high office.
+No person elected to either position who does not fulfill their required first year’s term of office shall be allowed to retain the title to which they were elected.
 [See Proclamation of Empress XI, Tracy Diane.]
-The second year may serve as a voting member of the Board of Advisors, Co-presidents of the Council of Regents, and host and hostess of hospitality suite.
+The second year may serve as a voting member of the Board of Advisors, Co-presidents of the Council of Regents, and hosts of the hospitality suite.
 [See Proclamation by Emperor XIX, Stan Wright.]
-Should a current stepping down Monarch choose, within 30 days, to decline the position of Co-President to the Council of Regents and as a voting member on the Board of Advisors, recommendations will be made by the Council of Regents for this one-year vacancy.
-The Monarch will retain his/her title.
+Should a current stepping-down Monarch choose, within 30 days, to decline the position of Co-President to the Council of Regents and as a voting member on the Board of Advisors, recommendations will be made by the Council of Regents for this one-year vacancy.
+The Monarch will retain their title.

-2. An Emperor, Empress and/or Emperex who successfully serves a two (2) year term of office shall be bestowed the title of Dowager Empress or Dowager Emperex and/or Emperor Emeritus or Emperex Emeritus.
-The successful completion applies to the reigning year and the 2nd year or service in which the Monarchs serve as Co-President to the Council of Regents, voting members to the Board of Advisors, and fundraisers for hospitality.
-If an Emperor, Empress or Emperex decides to decline the position of Co-Council of Regents and as a voting member on the Board of Advisors, or extenuating circumstances occur in which they cannot complete the second year, then in a written petition is reviewed and voted upon by the standing members of the Board of Advisors.
+2. An Emperor, Empress, and/or Emprex who successfully serves a two- (2) year term of office shall be bestowed the title of Dowager Empress or Dowager Emprex and/or Emperor Emeritus or Emprex Emeritus.
+The successful completion applies to the reigning year and the 2nd year of service in which the Monarchs serve as Co-President to the Council of Regents, voting members to the Board of Advisors, and fundraisers for hospitality.
+If an Emperor, Empress or Emprex decides to decline the position of Co-Council of Regents and as a voting member on the Board of Advisors, or extenuating circumstances occur in which they cannot complete the second year, then in a written petition is reviewed and voted upon by the standing members of the Board of Advisors.

-4. Those Monarchs who do successfully complete their reigning year and also the second term of service as Co-Presidents to the Council of Regents, voting members to the Board of Advisors and fundraisers for hospitality; or Monarchs who receive a favorable vote by the Board of Advisors shall be known as Emperor/Emperex Emeritus or Dowager Empress/Emperex with their reign numbers following.
+4. Those Monarchs who do complete their reigning year and the second term of service as Co-Presidents to the Council of Regents, voting members to the Board of Advisors and fundraisers for hospitality, or Monarchs who receive a favorable vote by the Board of Advisors shall be known as Emperor/Emprex Emeritus or Dowager Empress/Emprex with their reign numbers following.

-5. This application of Dowager and Emeritus titles shall not be retroactive and only go into effect for Monarchs elected after the adoption of this By-Law.
+5. This application of Dowager and Emeritus titles shall not be retroactive and only go into effect for Monarchs elected after adopting this By-Law.
 Dated February 8th, 2015.

 SECTION 9.04 Purpose of the Imperial Monarchs.

-The office of Emperor and Empress are expressly created to act as the official public and ceremonial representatives of the organization and to execute the express goals of the Corporation as set forth in these By-Laws.
-Furthermore, they shall serve the entire community in whatever way possible to the best of their ability, as long as their activities are not in violation of these By-Laws or the laws of the State of Colorado.
+The office of reigning monarchs is expressly created to act as the organization’s official public and ceremonial representatives and to execute the corporation’s express goals as set forth in these By-Laws.
+Furthermore, they should serve the entire community in whatever way possible to the best of their ability, as long as their activities do not violate these By-Laws or the laws of the State of Colorado.

 SECTION 9.05 Duties of the Imperial Monarchs.

-A. The Emperor and Empress or their representatives shall officiate at all social or ceremonial functions or activities held by, or authorized by the Board of Advisors.
+A. The reigning monarchs or their representatives shall officiate at all social or ceremonial functions or activities held by or authorized by the Board of Advisors.

-B. The Emperor and Empress are expected to act as a liaison to all areas of the Community and shall strive to visit all areas of their realm whenever possible.
+B. The reigning monarchs are expected to act as a liaison to all areas of the Community and shall strive to visit all areas of their realm whenever possible.

-C. The Emperor and Empress shall travel outside the realm whenever possible, developing good relations with neighboring Courts and promoting the State of Colorado.
+C. The reigning monarchs shall travel outside the realm whenever possible, developing good relations with neighboring Courts and promoting the State of Colorado.

-D. The Court shall have at least one function per month to support our cause.
+D. The Court shall have at least one monthly function to support our cause.
 [See Proclamation by Empress V, Lady Bubbles.]

-F. A Parliamentarian shall be appointed by mutual consent by the reigning monarchs from the membership of the line they appoint, and shall secure a copy of Robert’s Rules of Order for their own use.
-[See Proclamation by Empress XIX, Kristy Michaels.]
+F. A Parliamentarian shall be appointed by mutual consent by the reigning monarchs from the membership of the line they appoint and shall secure a copy of Robert’s Rules of Order for their use.
+[See Proclamation by Empress XIX, Kristy Michaels.] \

 SECTION 9.06 State Functions.